 Tactile response, or the sense of touch, is the only sense we have that allows us to come into direct contact with a stimulus.
 We see can see things or hear things.
 Sometimes we even smell things.
 Those all have impact upon us, but the sense of touch has very powerful, non-verbal communication.

-Use Texture to Add a Third Dimension to Photos
+Use Texture in Photography to Add a Third Dimension to Photos

 In a previous article, we talked about the importance of depth and dimension in photos.
 Texture is a part of that discussion.
 It just doesn’t need to have much depth from front to back in order to communicate something real or tangible within your photo.